manassakis/manassakis.github.io/_pages/about.md

 **Work experience**

-I have worked for 15+ years as a network/systems engineer, pre-post sales support, and technical support manager for many companies and organizations, such as head of technical support of the Greek School Network for the region of Crete.
+I have worked for 20+ years as a network/systems engineer, pre-post sales support, and technical support manager for many companies and organizations, such as head of technical support of the Greek School Network for the region of Crete.
 Prior to founding Code BGP, I worked for 5 years in the Foundation for Research and Technology - Hellas (FORTH) as a research engineer.

+**Research Projects**

 I have co-authored 5 peer-reviewed publications in leading international conferences (ACM SIGCOMM, ACM IMC, ACM HOTNETS), and I have participated in many European projects (ERC "NetVolution", RIPE NCC "ARTEMIS", ERC PoC "PHILOS", ERC PoC "RAVEN").

 **Research Interests**